Katarina Bogdanović

 Katarina Bogdanović (28 October 1885 OS / 10 November 1885 NS – 11 January 1969) is often referred to as the first woman philosopher of Serbia and one of the first women to write a high school textbook in the country.
-Born in Trpinja, after three years of primary schooling, she moved to Belgrade to complete her secondary education.
+Born in Trpinja, at the time in Austria-Hungary, after three years of primary schooling, she moved to Belgrade to complete her secondary education.
 She graduated from the normal school in Karlovac in 1904, and then taught elementary school until 1906 in Tuzla.
 Wanting to further her education, she resigned, and enrolled to study languages, philosophy, and Serbian literature at the University of Belgrade.
 Graduating in 1910, she taught at the private girls' high school in Smederevo for two years.
 She began graduate studies in Grenoble and in Paris at the Sorbonne, but returned to the Kingdom of Serbia in 1913 to teach at the Second Girls' High School of Belgrade.

 In the interwar period, Bogdanović became involved in the women's rights and pacifist movements, and began publishing numerous reviews and translations in literary journals.
 In 1923, she and Paulina Lebl-Albala published Teorija književnosti (Literary Theory), the first high school textbook to be written by women in the country.
 She traveled widely attending both human rights conferences and visiting schools and colleges to learn about teaching methods in use in other countries.
 An atheist, she distrusted politicians and political parties and chose not to marry, believing that marriage made women legal subordinates to their husbands.
 She wrote that women could only realize their full potential if power structures were changed to remove barriers that denied them equal opportunities.
 She was appointed as principal of the Girls' High School in Niš in 1928, becoming one of the first two women to head a woman's school in Serbia.
 She transferred as principal of the Women's Gymnasium in Kragujevac in 1932, teaching until 1940, when she was forcibly retired for communist sympathies, although she never joined the Communist Party.

-After World War II, Bogdanović became the president of and was active in the Antifašistička fronta žena (AFŽ, Women's Antifascist Front of Yugoslavia).
+After World War II, Bogdanović was active in the Women's Antifascist Front.
 She was editor of the journal Naša stvarnost (Our Reality) and published literary analysis and articles on current events.
 A recipient of the Order of St. Sava in the fifth degree for her cultural contributions to the city of Niš, she was recognized as an honorary citizen of Kragujevac in 1955, and was honored with the Order of Labour, second class, in 1958.
 She retired from public lecturing in 1963 and moved into a pensioners’ home in Kragujevac, where she died in 1969.
 Posthumously, some of her writings were published by her biographer Milan Nikolić.
-Streets in Kragujevac and the municipality of Čukarica in Belgrade were named in her honor and a plaque was placed on her childhood home in Tripinja in 1990.
+Streets in Kragujevac and in Čukarica, Belgrade were named in her honor and a plaque was placed on her childhood home in Tripinja in 1990.